 SAVUCN is a logical flag indicating whether the concentration solution should be saved in a default unformatted (binary) file named MT3Dnnn.UCN, where nnn is the species index number, for post-processing purposes or for use as the initial condition in a continuation run.

 If SAVUCN = T, the concentration of each species will be saved in the default file MT3Dnnn.UCN.
 In addition, the model spatial discretization information will be saved in another default file named MT3D.CNF to be used in conjunction with MT3Dnnn.UCN for postprocessing purposes.
+The saving of an MT3Dnnn.UCN or an MT3DnnnS.UCN file for a particular solute, can be switched off by using a negative unit number for that particular solute in the NAM file.
+By default SAVUCN = T saves UCN files for all solutes being simulated.

 If SAVUCN = F, neither MT3Dnnn.UCN nor MT3D.CNF is created.